macOS Monterey: Release date, features, privacy, and more

 Child safety features

 Apple is rolling out a feature to protect children when communicating on any Apple device.
-The new Communication Safety feature is coming to macOS Monterey as well as iOS 15 this fall.
+The new Communication Safety feature is coming to macOS Monterey as well as iOS 15.
 If a child attempts to send or receive a sexually explicit photo, the Messages app will issue a warning.
 There’s also an option for the parent to receive a notification if the child does not heed the warning, or attempts to reply with sexually explicit photos.

 Mail Privacy Protection